humairshoukat/Leetcode/README.md

 # Leetcode Solutions in Python
-This repo contains solutions of the Leetcode problems in Python.
+This repo contains solutions to the Leetcode problems in Python.